Biggest injury questions for all 32 teams in Week 11

 Denver Broncos

-The Broncos have some optimism rookie running back Royce Freeman, who has missed the last two games with an ankle injury and still leads the team in rushing touchdowns with four, will be ready to play at least some of the game Sunday against the Chargers.
-Freeman practiced Wednesday on a limited basis and coach Vance Joseph said "if I'm a betting man, I'm betting on Royce that he plays Sunday."
-With Freeman back in the lineup, the Broncos will be able to have the most productive part of their offense -- the running game -- at full strength, something they've said will be key as they work through the injuries in the offensive line given guard Ron Leary and center Matt Paradis are both now on injured reserve.
-The Broncos are expected to lean on some more of their bigger personnel groupings with a play-action component in the passing game.
+The Broncos have some optimism that rookie running back Royce Freeman, who has missed the past two games with an ankle injury and still leads the team in rushing touchdowns with four, will be ready to play at least some of the game Sunday against the Chargers.
+Freeman practiced Wednesday on a limited basis, and coach Vance Joseph said, "If I'm a betting man, I'm betting on Royce that he plays Sunday."
+With Freeman back in the lineup, the Broncos will have the most productive part of their offense -- the running game -- at full strength, something they've said will be key as they work through the injuries in the offensive line, given that guard Ron Leary and center Matt Paradis are both now on injured reserve.
+The Broncos are expected to lean more on their bigger personnel groupings with a play-action component in the passing game.
 They have a bigger variety of options from the playbook if both Freeman and Phillip Lindsay are in the lineup. -- Jeff Legwold

 Kansas City Chiefs

-The Chiefs are confident WR Sammy Watkins (foot) and LB Anthony Hitchens (rib) will be available against the Rams after missing last week's game.
+The Chiefs are confident that WR Sammy Watkins (foot) and LB Anthony Hitchens (rib) will be available against the Rams after missing last week's game.
 Watkins in particular would be a welcome addition against a high-scoring opponent.
-Watkins either didn't play or played little in Kansas City's two lowest scoring games of the season. -- Adam Teicher
+Watkins either didn't play or played little in Kansas City's two lowest-scoring games of the season. -- Adam Teicher

 Los Angeles Chargers

-Defensive end Joey Bosa was a limited participant in practice on Wednesday, the first time he's practiced since re-aggravating a bruised left foot during practice in the lead-up to the team's season opener against the Chiefs.
-Chargers head coach Anthony Lynn said he'll slowly ramp up Bosa's activity in practice this week, but did not rule out the possibility that the Ohio State product plays for the first time this season on Sunday, at home against the Broncos. -- Eric D. Williams
+Defensive end Joey Bosa was a limited participant in practice Wednesday, marking the first time he practiced since reaggravating a bruised left foot during practice in the lead-up to the team's season opener against the Chiefs.
+Chargers head coach Anthony Lynn said he'll slowly ramp up Bosa's activity in practice this week, but he did not rule out the possibility that the Ohio State product plays for the first time this season on Sunday at home against the Broncos. -- Eric D. Williams

 Oakland Raiders

-The Raiders' wide receiver corps is in tatters, because weeks after the team traded Amari Cooper to the Cowboys for a first-round draft pick, Martavis Bryant is out indefinitely with a PCL injury and Jordy Nelson will be questionable to play Sunday at Arizona with a bone bruise in his knee.
+The Raiders' wide receiver corps is in tatters because weeks after the team traded Amari Cooper to the Cowboys for a first-round draft pick, Martavis Bryant is out indefinitely with a PCL injury, and Jordy Nelson will be questionable to play Sunday at Arizona with a bone bruise in his knee.
 As such, seventh-round rookie Marcell Ateman should be activated for the first time in his career.
 The Raiders also promoted rookie Saeed Blacknall from the practice squad to the 53-man roster.
 Still, expect Brandon LaFell and Seth Roberts to be the starting wideouts against the Cardinals. -- Paul Gutierrez

 NFC EAST